erviveksoni/alexa-controlled-smart-home-lab/Exercise5/readme.md

 ### Implementing reconnection strategy for pubsub client

-Add the following code to the sketch
+Add the following code to the sketch.
+Replace `<THING_NAME>` with your thing name in the code below.

 ````c
 // Sensors and LED